varunkumardev/amitmerchant1990.github.io/_posts/2021-05-05-estimated-reading-time-macro-in-laravel.md

 echo Str::readDuration($post->text). ' min read';
 ```

-As you can tell, the macro essentially tries to calculate the average reading time, keeping in mind that an average human can read about *200* words per minute.
+As you can tell, the macro essentially tries to calculate the average reading time, keeping in mind that [an average human can read about 200 words per minute](https://en.wikipedia.org/wiki/Speed_reading#:~:text=normal%20reading%20for%20comprehension%20(around%20200%E2%80%93230%20wpm)).

 If the text comprises less than 200 words, it will return 1 minute.